-'''

-1

-certified teachers employed by school districts and charter schools

-in this state.
-A micro-credential awarded pursuant to this

-2

-paragraph shall be reflected on a teacher's certificate to teach.

-3

-SECTION 2.

-AMENDATORY

-70 O.S.
-2021, Section 6-200, is
+6 SECTION 1.
+AMENDATORY 70 O.S.
+2021, Section 6-200, is 7 amended to read as follows:

-4

-5

-amended to read as follows:

 Section 6-200.
-A. Subject to the availability of funds, the

-6

-State Board of Education shall have authority to develop and

-7

-administer training for residency committees and training for

-8

-9

-professional development through professional development

-institutes.
-Included in the professional development institutes

-10

-institute training shall be technology training.
-Professional

-11

-12

-development institutes "Professional development institutes" shall

-13

-be defined as continuing education experiences which consist of a

-minimum of thirty (30) clock hours.
-The institutes shall be

-14

-competency-based, emphasize effective learning practices, require

-15

-collaboration among participants, and require each participant to

-16

-prepare a work product which can be utilized in the classroom by the

-17

-participant.
-Any state professional development institutes

-18

-administered by the Board shall be chosen through a competitive bid

-19

-process and, if funds are available, subject to peer review.

-20

-Board, prior to offering any professional development institute,

-21

-shall promulgate rules related to administering state professional

-22

-development institutes.

-23

-'''
+A. Subject to the availability of funds, the State Board of Education shall have authority to develop and administer training for residency committees and training for professional development through professional development institutes.
+Included in the professional development institutes training shall be technology training.
+Professional development institutes shall be defined as continuing education experiences which consist of a minimum of thirty (30) clock hours. institutes shall be competency-based, emphasize effective learning practices, require collaboration among participants, and require each participant to prepare a work product which can be utilized in the classroom by the participant.
+Any state professional development institutes administered by the Board shall be chosen through a competitive bid process and if funds are available subject to peer review.
+The Board, prior to offering any professional development institute, shall promulgate rules related to administering state professional development institutes.

-The State Board of Education shall develop, offer, and administer professional development institutes to train elementary school teachers in reading education and, if funds are available, which may include but not be limited to grant, foundation, or other funds, to train middle school teachers in reading education. appropriated for this purpose shall be used for the cost of developing, administering, and contracting for the professional development institutes.
+The State Board of Education shall develop, offer and administer professional development institutes to train elementary school teachers in reading education and if funds are available, which may include but not be limited to grant, foundation, or other funds, to train middle school teachers in reading education. appropriated for this purpose shall be used for the cost of developing, administering and contracting for the professional development institutes.
 When possible, certified reading specialists shall be included as consultants.
-All costs of the institutes shall be included in the contract price, and no tuition or registration fee shall be collected from teachers attending the institutes.
-The institutes shall be offered by or through the Commission for Educational Quality and Accountability.
-Working in conjunction with the State Department of Education, the Commission shall develop a state plan for administration of such institutes and shall report electronically on or before November 1 of each year to the Governor and the Legislature on the format of and participation in the institutes.
+All costs of the institutes shall be included in the contract price and no tuition or registration fee shall be collected from teachers attending the institutes.
+The institutes shall be offered by or through the Commission.
+Working in conjunction with the State Department of Education, the Commission shall develop a state plan for administration of such institutes and shall report on or before November 1 of each year to the Governor and the Legislature on the format of and participation in the institutes.
 The State Department of Education shall cooperate with and provide any information requested, including data available through the state student record system, to the State Board of Education as is necessary to carry out the provisions of this section.